Skip to main content

 Opening and other events

-The exhibition opens on 19 September at 4 pm and runs until 9 December 2024.
-During the exhibition period, the KTH Library arranges several events in relation to the forest and its importance for people and society.
+The exhibition opened on 19 September at 4 pm and runs until 9 December 2024.
+During the exhibition period, the KTH Library arranged several events in relation to the forest and its importance for people and society.

-In connection with Nobel Calling, there will be a lecture on how nanofibers can be used to create new green sustainable materials.
+In connection with Nobel Calling, a lecture was held on how nanofibers can be used to create new green sustainable materials.

 KTH Library's themed collection: From Trees to Technology.